Omaima Sohail

-Omaima Sohail (born 11 July 1997) is a Pakistani cricketer who plays as a right-arm off break bowler and right-handed batter.
-She currently plays for Pakistan, and has played domestic cricket for Balochistan, Khyber Pakhtunkhwa, Karachi, Omar Associates, Zarai Taraqiati Bank Limited and State Bank of Pakistan.
+Omaima Sohail (born 11 July 1997) is a Pakistani cricketer who plays for the Pakistan national team as a right-arm off break bowler and right-handed batter.
+She has played domestic cricket for Balochistan, Khyber Pakhtunkhwa, Karachi, Omar Associates, Zarai Taraqiati Bank Limited and State Bank of Pakistan.

-In September 2018, she was named in the Pakistan's squad for their series against Bangladesh.
+In September 2018, she was named in Pakistan's squad for their series against Bangladesh.
 She made her Women's One Day International (WODI) debut for Pakistan against Bangladesh on 8 October 2018.
-Prior to her full international debut, she was named in Pakistan's squad for the 2018 Women's Twenty20 Asia Cup, but did not play.
+Prior to her full international debut, she was named in Pakistan's squad for the 2018 Women's Twenty20 Asia Cup, but was not picked for a match during the tournament.

 In October 2018, she was named in Pakistan's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
 Later the same month, she made her Women's Twenty20 International (WT20I) debut for Pakistan Women against Australia on 25 October 2018.
 In January 2020, she was named in Pakistan's squad for the 2020 ICC Women's T20 World Cup in Australia.
 In October 2021, she was named in Pakistan's team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.
 In January 2022, she was named in Pakistan's team for the 2022 Women's Cricket World Cup in New Zealand.
 In May 2022, she was named in Pakistan's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.

+She was named in the Pakistan squad for the 2024 ICC Women's T20 World Cup.

+Sohail was part of the Pakistan squad for the 2025 Women's Cricket World Cup Qualifier at home in April 2025.